Pregnant mum at doctors appointment

 Frequently asked questions on pregnancy vaccinations:

-In the UK, pregnant women are offered flu, COVID-19, whooping cough and RSV vaccinations.
+In the UK, COVID vaccines are no longer routinely offered to pregnant women.
+However pregnant women are offered flu, whooping cough and RSV vaccinations.
 These protect the mother and the baby from experiencing severe symptoms associated with these viruses.

 The whooping cough vaccine is a 3-in-1 vaccine that protects against whooping cough, diphtheria and tetanus.
 You will usually be offered a vaccine called ADACEL.